jimfingal/skynetheremin/README.md

 ### Broadcaster

 The broadcaster handles reading information from the Leap Motion, and sending that information to the server.
-It makes use of [Cylon.js](https://github.com/hybridgroup/cylon-leapmotion) to
+It makes use of [Cylon.js](https://github.com/hybridgroup/cylon-leapmotion) to translate between the Leap Motion and give you callbacks that you can override in reaction to sensor events.

 To run the broadcaster: